Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 This is what happens:

 ### Step 1: Retrieval of signing data
-The digital signature, hash and the primechain address of the issuing bank are retrieved from the DATA_SIGNSTURE_MASTERLIST stream.
+The digital signature, hash and the primechain address of the issuing bank are retrieved from the DATA_SIGNATURE_MASTERLIST stream.

 ### Step 2: Retrieval of encrypted data
 The encrypted data and tag are retrieved from the DATA_MASTERLIST stream.